sunnybhandal/Basic-Language-Translator/README.md

 # basic-language-translator

 ## Purpose
-Language translator using Transformer Pipelines in Python that can translate English to French (can be modified to German).
+Language translator using Transformer Pipelines and Google translator in Python that can translate English to French/Spanish (can be modified to German).
+- Files translate a separate language

 ## Stack
 Python, PyTorch, Gradio